david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

 Convert a model using the Model Optmizer then use a sample application to load the model and run inference.

 **NOTE:** If you are running inference only on a CPU, you already have the required FP32 model.
-If you want to run inference on any hardware other than the CPU, you'll need an FP16 version of the model.
+To run inference on any other hardware, you'll need an FP16 version of the model.

 **Set Up a Neural Network Model**

-In this section, you will convert an FP32 model suitable for running on a CPU.
+Convert an FP32 model suitable for running on a CPU.

-1. Make a directory for the FP32 SqueezeNet Model:
+1. Make a directory for the FP32 SqueezeNet* Model:

     `mkdir ~/squeezenet1.1_FP32`